guyskk/validr/readme-en.md

 {'userid': 5}
 ```

-Note：You can only refer to the back of the front, and you should use OrderedDict instead of dict.
+Note: You can only refer to the back of the front, and you should use OrderedDict instead of dict.

 ```python
 >>> shared = OrderedDict([